 Fall Festivals and Events

-Enjoy a variety of fun during one of Chattanooga’s top festivals and events, many surrounding the riverfront and one of the nations’ top-rated aquariums.
+Enjoy a variety of fun during one of Chattanooga’s top festivals and events surrounding the riverfront or only six miles from downtown on Lookout Mountain.
 All the downtown activities are connected via a free, electric shuttle.
-Events in the Lookout Mountain and outlying areas are only 5-20 minutes from downtown Chattanooga.

 - Chattanooga Market/Now-Dec.
 21, Sundays, 1am-4pm (FREE): Chattanooga Market is a weekly, open-air market offering fresh bread from local bakers, just picked produce (tax free), live music, artists/artisans selling things they’ve made in the Chattanooga area.